blockecology/my_website/content/project/tepoz.md

 date = 2013-08-04T00:00:00

 # Project title.
-title = "Forest diversity and landscape heterogeneity"
+title = "Forest diversity in a volcanic mosaic"

 # Project summary to display on homepage.
 summary = ""